JonTChrome/SDC_Traffic_Signs/Project_Writeup.md

 I wrote the code to view the top 5 softmax probabilities and to match them with the sign types.
 They were printed out in the following:

 ![First](./Writeup_img/Softmax_1.png) ![Second](./Writeup_img/Softmax_2.png)

+Really cool to see here that in the Case of the Road work sign, the classifiers thought that it was really close to other similarly shaped signs but was still able to differentiate the contents of the actual sign

 Some visualization Bar Graphs